 If you’re starting out, then WooCommerce is the place to begin, as it’s very simple to use.
 However, it does lack functionalities that may be helpful for an enterprise eCommerce solution.

-Magento is the most flourishing eCommerce solution for most online shopping stores – principally because the platform allows a set of versatility and customization.
+Magento is the most flourishing eCommerce solution for online shopping stores.
+Because the platform allows a set of versatility and customization.
 Like WordPress, Magento is open source, which suggests it enables developers to customize the look and functionality as required.

-There are number of themes available free of cost for Magento, but like all websites, we invariably encourage clients to create a customized design from scratch – to build the ultimate experience for users.
+There are number of themes available free of cost for Magento.
+But we invariably encourage clients to create a customized design from scratch – to build the ultimate experience.

 Here are remarkable features and benefits of the Magento platform:

 - Open Source Solution – you can host Magento on your server.
-However, it’s suggested you try and obtain a Magento hosting specialist
+In order to do this you will require a Magento hosting specialist

 - Develop highly-creative and responsive web designs – Magento has unrivaled versatility with all templates and themes

-- A lot of payment gateways and shipping options can be added – including integration with primary Australian banks and Australia Post
+- A lot of payment gateways and shipping options is added – including integration with primary Australian banks and Australia Post

-- It has a surprisingly good product and order supervision system – there are immeasurable bulk uploading features available to improve manage catalogs
+- It has a surprisingly good product and order supervision system – these bulk uploading features available to improve manage catalogs

 - Good marketing and promotional tools – covers related products, coupons, multi-tier pricing and product packages